-The Bodhisatta was once an ascetic who lived alone in the Himalayas and had reached full insight.
-One time while on a short trip to the city, he slept in the royal park.
+The Bodhisatta was once an ascetic who lived alone in the Himalayas.
+One time, while on a short trip to the city, he slept in the royal park.
 The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
 After they talked, the king invited the Bodhisatta to remain in the city and live permanently in the park.
 The Bodhisatta accepted the offer and stayed there, being fed and cared for by the king, for sixteen years.

 When the king needed to go put down an uprising in a border region, he told his queen to ensure the Bodhisatta was well taken care of.
-One morning the Bodhisatta was late departing to the palace for his meal, so he flew through the air.
-Hearing him arriving outside, the queen hastily rose to greet him and her robe slipped off.
+One morning, the Bodhisatta was late departing to the palace for his meal, so he flew through the air instead of walking.
+Hearing him arrive outside, the queen hastily rose to greet him and her robe slipped off.
 The Bodhisatta saw her naked and was overcome by the sight: his heart filled with lust and his insight vanished.
 He took his food back to his hut and remained alone for seven days, but he continued to burn with lust.

-When the king returned, he went to visit the Bodhisatta and saw that he had taken ill.
-When the Bodhisatta explained what really ailed him, and for whom his lust was aimed, the king gave him his queen.
-But in secret he told his queen to follow his plan to save the Bodhisatta.
-They left the palace and moved into an abandoned house that passersby used as a toilet.
+After the king returned, he visited the Bodhisatta and saw that he had taken ill.
+When the Bodhisatta explained what really ailed him, and for who his lust was aimed, the king gave him his queen.
+But secretly, he told his queen to follow his plan to save the Bodhisatta.
+The Bodhisatta and the queen left the palace and moved into an abandoned house that passersby used as a toilet.
 The queen directed the cleaning and repair while the Bodhisatta did all the work.
 She sent the Bodhisatta to the palace to fetch every tool, material, and furnishing one at a time and came up with as many tasks as she could, making the project as long and difficult as possible.

 Cured of his lust, he rushed to the palace, gave the queen back to the king, and returned to the mountains, his power of insight restored.